almet/markdown-doc/articles/dependency-injection.md

 TDD says that you have to write your tests *before* startgin coding your classes.
-At the beginning, I've been a bit upset, but it's a really good software dev. practice: Writing your tests before your classes require to fix the API, and, because you're using your code just as you want to use it (and not as it have to be used, once the implementation done), you finally have a good and usable API for your classes.
+At the beginning, I've been a bit upset, but it's a really good software dev. practice: Writing your tests before your classes requires to fix the API, and, because you're using your code just as you want to use it (and not as it have to be used, once the implementation done), you finally have a good and usable API for your classes.

-Making theses tests before coding the classes as another interest: we think about test scenarios we didnt imagine otherwise.
-It's require from us that we **think** on all possible scenarios.
+Making these tests before coding the classes has another interest: we think about test scenarios we wouldn't have imagined otherwise.
+It requires us to **think** all possible scenarios.

 Another good reason to do this, is that writing tests after writing the classes is a little boring...

-As we use inversion of control, all classes we made are simple to tests thanks to [mocks objects](http://en.wikipedia.org/wiki/Mock_object).
+As we use inversion of control, all classes we made are simple to test thanks to [mocks objects](http://en.wikipedia.org/wiki/Mock_object).

 ### Writing classes
-For writing classes, because we want to provide an easy extandable system, we have almost systematically provided an Interface and an Abstract class, for each concept that can be extended.
+To write classes, and because we wanted to provide an easy and extendable system, we almost systematically provided an Interface and an Abstract class for each concept that can be extended.

 Writing classes is really simple once the architecture is clear.
 You can have a look on my code on the [spiral's mercurial repository](http://bitbucket.org/ametaireau/spiral/src/)

-There isn't a lot of things to say about it, except maybe if you don't already
-do: comment, comment comment your code, it's really an important thing to think about guys wich want to understand how all of this works
+There isn't a lot of things to say about it, except maybe if you don't already: comment, comment comment your code, it's really an important thing to think about guys who want to understand how all of this works

 Conclusion
 -----------
-I hope this article has bring to you some interest on how works a dependency injection container, and especially this one, and have focuses your interest on using some good practices within your projects.
+I hope this article has brought to you some interest on how works a dependency injection container - especially this one - and drawed your interest in using some good practices within your projects.